 Ordination for Ministers - What does it mean?

-Some states require only presentation of the ordination credential.
-In those states the website credential is not sufficient and the official document of the denomination needs to be secured.
+Regardless of whether you are required to register as a minister prior to performing a wedding, you may still be asked to present documentation proving your status as an ordained minister.
+Some states require presentation of the ordination credential.
+Note that the digital illustration of your credentials on our site will not suffice in these situations, you will need to request a physical copy from us.
 That document can be ordered online or from the church directly.
-Some states require in addition to the ordination credential presentation of a Letter of Good Standing from the denomination.
-These can be obtained by clicking on the following Letter of Good Standing Ministers may ask for the document to validate their status and it is required in some states to register.
+Some states require, in addition to the ordination credential, the presentation of a Letter of Good Standing from the religious organization.
+These can be obtained here.
+Ministers may ask for the document to validate their status and it is required in some states to register.